Interview with Fabien Giraud & Raphael Siboni

 FG: We like the idea of thinking about art as a historical nerve.
 And some nerves die out, like 16th century nerves, if you think of art like nerves.
 They die out like a dead nerve that didn’t work anymore.
 And it goes through the show, this big copper mezzotint that we made which is this 17th century technique, as a dead nerve, kind of late, something which stored there and which is not…

 SM: And also the use of the clear glass in the lens rather than the modern refractive glass, preventing you from having the proper “photographic image”.
 The interest in an obsolete technology or an obsolete practice is also an adjunct to that with this idea of the artist sort of stopping at some point, and the force of something else completing the work.
-Really completing the work — the object here or in the case of the video, the lenses no longer refracting — and that abstraction, the end image, isn’t a filter or something you’ve done, rather that it’s something through the process that has been brought on – the other day we talked about the forces of the sun.
-I wondered whether that was also in your minds as to the choice of materials and the way you finished the black sculptural works.
-Given you know which has gotten interest in that you started off looking at ways in which you could potentially make them and the first step was going looking at the RMIT ceramic centre which .…..the ceramics as sculpture as this feeling almost a little, like feeling in the same boat as the a dead nerve that twitches all the time
+Really completing the work – the object here or in the case of the video, the lenses no longer refracting – and that abstraction, the end image, isn’t a filter or something you’ve done, rather that it’s something the process has produced.
+The other day we talked about the forces of the sun; I wondered whether that was also in your minds as to the choice of materials and the way you finished the black sculptural works?
+Given you started off looking at ways in which you could make them and the first step was going looking at the RMIT ceramic centre.

 FG: yeah, yeah, yeah.… with work in the studio for sure…